Andorra: Not Lost in the PyreneesBy Rick Steves

-While Andorra feels impressively remote (forget about getting there with the convenience of a plane or train), Andorra is just a couple hours' drive out of your way from Carcassonne in the south of France, and Barcelona in the Spanish region of Catalunya.
+While Andorra feels impressively remote (forget about getting there with the convenience of a plane or train), Andorra is just a couple hours' drive out of your way between the walled medieval time-capsule town of Carcassonne (in the south of France), and Barcelona (in Spain's far northeast).

-Andorra employs those special economic weapons so popular among Europe's little states: easygoing banking, duty-free shopping, and low, low taxes.
+Andorra employs the special economic weapons so popular among Europe's little states: easygoing banking, and low, low taxes.
 The principality has morphed from a rough-and-tumble smugglers' haven to a high-tech, high-altitude shoppers' haven — famous for its bargain-basement prices.
-More than 10 million visitors — mostly Spaniards and French enduring famous traffic jams — pour in yearly to buy luxury goods, electronics, and other goodies while avoiding their high taxes back home.
+More than 10 million visitors — mostly Spaniards and French enduring famous traffic jams — pour in yearly to buy the kind of luxury goods sold in airport duty-free shops while avoiding their high taxes back home.
 Signs are commonly multilingual with French, Spanish, and Catalan.
-While Andorrans speak Catalan — and have an affinity for the Spanish region of Catalunya and Barcelona — the commercial environment here is as international as can be.
+While Andorrans speak Catalan, and feel particularly connected to Catalunya, their commercial environment is as international as can be.

-The country's capital and dominant city is Andorra la Vella.
-On my first visit here back in the 1970s, I remember it felt like a big Spanish-speaking Radio Shack.
-Today, while spiffed up, it retains the charm of a giant shopping mall.
-As I walk down the streets, it seems there's nothing but banks and places to buy electronics, furs, jewelry, and luxury goods.
+Back in the 1970s, on my first visit to Andorra la Vella — the country's capital and dominant city — I remember thinking it felt like a big Spanish-speaking Radio Shack.
+And while spiffed up today, it retains the charm of a giant shopping mall.
+As I walk down the streets, it seems there's nothing but banks and places to buy electronics, furs, and jewelry.

-The Casa de la Vall, built on a rocky outcrop with its flag flying high, is the country’s parliament building.
-A private residence back in the 16th century, today it houses Andorra’s claustrophobic parliament chamber.
-It has 28 seats — four representatives for each of the seven parishes — with portraits of the current co-princes on the wall.
-The centuries-old kitchen adjacent to the Assembly Room evokes a time when representatives would travel from distant valleys of Andorra.
+Pockets of Old World charm hide out even in the capital, which has an old center well worth a stroll.
+That's where you'll find the surprisingly small national parliament building, Casa de la Vall.
+Built on a rocky outcrop with its flag flying high, it was a private residence back in the 16th century.
+Its claustrophobic parliament chamber has 28 seats — four representatives for each of the seven parishes — with portraits of the current co-princes on the wall.
+The centuries-old kitchen adjacent to the Assembly Room evokes a time when representatives would travel from (relatively) distant valleys of Andorra.
 They'd eat and sleep in this building as they performed their governmental duties.
-While a humble reminder of a simple past, Andorrans still look to this building for leadership as their country builds an ever better life for its citizens.
+While a humble reminder of a simple past, Andorrans still look to this building for leadership as their country builds an ever-better life for its citizens.